 The good news is that you may be able to heal your stomach lining with natural supplements that are easy to digest and filled with beneficial nutrients.

 Bovine colostrum is the milk-like fluid produced by cows in the few days immediately after giving birth, before the appearance of true milk.
-Colostrum is a rich source of proteins, carbohydrates, and healthy fats, along with vitamins, minerals, growth factors, antibodies, and other immune-supporting bioactives.
+Colostrum is a rich source of proteins, carbohydrates, and healthy fats, along with vitamins, minerals, growth factors, and other immune-supporting bioactives.

 LD is vital to protect the bioactive components in colostrum for maximum effect in both the stomach and small intestine.
 The natural growth factors and hormones in colostrum may help to repair damaged cells and maintain tight junction integrity while feeding the good bacteria in your gut.
 Colostrum can also be considered a prebiotic because of its ability to feed the good bacteria.

 Additionally, colostrum contains a wide range of immune bioactives that promote gut health and microbiome balance.
-These include colostrum polypeptides, sometimes called proline-rich polypeptides (PRPs), antibodies, immunoglobulins, lactoferrin, lactoperoxidase, and lysozyme.
+These include colostrum polypeptides, sometimes called proline-rich polypeptides (PRPs), immunoglobulins, lactoferrin, lactoperoxidase, and lysozyme.

 Probiotics refer to the good bacteria that live within your gut.
 They help break down food, absorb nutrients, and balance out the harmful bacteria.
-Some studies suggest that probiotics may even contribute to immune functions.
+Some studies suggest that probiotics may even contribute to healthy immune functions.

-Imbalances in probiotics are often associated with damage to the gut and stomach lining and general digestive problems.
+Imbalances in probiotics are often associated with damage to the gut and stomach lining and general digestive concerns.
 Probiotic-rich foods and supplements can help to replenish the good gut bacteria and promote healing.
 Some probiotics you should incorporate into your diet include:

 - Bifidobacterium bifidum: As a member of genus Bifidobacterium, bifidum is one of the most common probiotic bacteria found in the human body.
-As an exogenous probiotic, supplementation may reduce the risk of acute diarrhea and problems caused by E. coli.

 - Bifidobacterium longum: B. longum is one of the thirty-two species belonging to the genus Bifidobacterium.
-It is one of the initial colonizers of a newborn’s GI tract, and although not a significant bacterium in the adult GI tract, its ability to produce lactic acid helps prevent the growth of pathogenic gut microbes.
+It is one of the initial colonizers of a newborn’s GI tract, and although not a significant bacterium in the adult GI tract, its ability to produce lactic acid helps prevent the growth of negative gut microbes.

 Along with these supplements, you can make some simple lifestyle changes to help heal your stomach lining.